JingWangTW/dark-theme-editor/README.md

             # Do you have any external Script need to add on?
 List their URL in an array.
             # If only a few pages need the extra script files, list them in the page metadata.
+            # These URLs will be inserted into <script> tags directly without any check.
             externalJs = []

             # Like the one above, but this will download a local copy and combine it with
-            # other CSS files into a single file while in production mode.
+            # other JS files into a single file while in production mode.
-            externalCssDownload = []
+            externalJsDownload = []

             # The code you could get from Google Search Console.
             # Please patse the value of content xxx in the following items